Rethinking the car insurance buying experience, reducing friction by asking one question at a time with conditional logic to skip what's irrelevant.

 Refining copy, improving rate estimate placement, flagging ineligible users earlier, and polishing the overall experience.

-The Solution
+Proposed Solution

 "Simplifying registration forms consistently produces hugely increased conversion rates.
-Removing friction from any step of a form reliably improves completion — and form usability improvements are one of the strongest ROI arguments for UX investment."
+Removing friction from any step of a form reliably improves completion, and form usability improvements are one of the strongest ROI arguments for UX investment."

 Nielsen Norman Group